 No, there is no way for others on the same Google Meet call to know that you have used an effect to freeze your camera and it is not just a technical difficulty.
 It may be a good idea to change your position from time to time to throw people off the scent.

 Can you use the freeze effect on the Google Meet mobile app?

 Unfortunately, at this moment, there is no way to use effects on the Google Meet mobile app.
-Visual Effects for Google Meet is a Google Chrome extension.
-Chrome extensions only work on a desktop web browser, and not on a mobile phone.
+Visual Effects for Google Meet is a Google Chrome extension and the same goes for the Mercator Studio for Google Meet which is only available on Firefox.
+Both Chrome and Firefox extensions are meant to work on a desktop web browser, and not on a phone.

 Do you need to use the effect each time you start a call?

 Yes, you do.
-While you only have to install the Chrome extension once, each time you start a new meeting or join a meeting, you will need to freeze your camera.
-You cannot freeze your camera before joining a meeting.
+While you only have to install the extension/add-on once, you will still need to freeze your camera every time you start a new meeting or join a meeting.
+You cannot freeze your camera before joining one.